ELF-Lab/VisualWorldTools/README.md

 ### Running the Experiment

-Open up `wiigwaas.py` in the Coder window of PsychoPy.
-Hit the play button to run it.
-If you're including the eye-tracking component (you can turn this off [here](#configpy)), you'll need to use Tobii Pro Lab for recording.

 #### Setting Up Tobii Pro Lab
+If you're including the eye-tracking component (you can turn this off [here](#configpy)) of `wiigwaas.py`, you'll need to use Tobii Pro Lab for recording.
 As noted in the Titta docs, if you want to record in Tobii Pro Lab, there are a few steps involved to get the software ready.
 1. Open Tobii Pro Lab.
 2. Create New Project > External Presenter Project